hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-databases user json

-The function for obtaining the list of all user's databases.
+This function for obtaining the list of all user's databases.

 *******************************************************************